ilario23/PWA-GoNuts/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers how to deploy the Antigravity PWA to production.
+This guide covers how to deploy the GoNuts PWA to production.

 ## Prerequisites
 *   Supabase Project (for Backend)